 Are Michelin Stars for Restaurants or Chefs?

-Are Michelin Stars for restaurants or chefs?
-The answer is that the stars are indeed for the restaurants, not the chefs.
+Who gets Michelin Stars, Chefs or Restaurants?
+The answer is the stars are for the restaurants, not the chefs.

 A Michelin Star is the most prestigious award for any restaurant or chef.
 It’s a restaurant guide that reviews fine dining restaurants and awards stars to the ones that exceed the expected culinary standards.